pact0/about-pacto/content/index.md

 ### [TFT Trade Extension](http://chrome.extension.tftrove.com)

 This is a browser extensions with a bunch of addons for a Path of Exile trade website.
-A bunch of people are already using it.
+Over 60 000 people are already using it.

 * [firefox](http://firefox.extension.tftrove.com)
 * [chrome](http://chrome.extension.tftrove.com)